mattdocherty314/John_Conways_Game_of_Life/README.md

 out cell (dead) to change it to a yellow (alive) cell.
 If you want to play/pause the simulation just press the SPACE button.
 The following is a list of the rules (as developed by John Conway):
-1. 0-2 neighbouring alive cells, cell dies of under population.
+1. &lt;2 neighbouring alive cells, cell dies of under population.
-2. 3 or 4 neighbouting alive cells, cell is born.
+2. =3  neighbouring alive cells, cell is born.
-3. 5-8 neighbouring alive cells, cell dies of over population.
+3. &gt;3 neighbouring alive cells, cell dies of over population.

 ## Version History
 ### v1.0.0